The Nefilim

-Nefilim was a gothic metal studio project formed by Carl McCoy with John "Capachino" Carter in 1992 after the disbanding of Fields of the Nephilim.
-It featured McCoy on vocals and keyboards and John Carter on bass, guitars and drums.
-The album title track "Zoon" was written during this period, as were now-famed demos including "Red Harvest777", "Chaochracy" and "Subsanity (Sensorium)".
+The Nefilim was a gothic metal studio project formed by Carl McCoy in 1992 after the disbanding of Fields of the Nephilim.
+It featured McCoy on vocals and keyboards and John "Capachino" Carter on bass, guitars and drums.
+The album title track "Zoon" was written during this period, as were demos including "Red Harvest777", "Chaocracy" and "Subsanity (Sensorium)".
+Chaocracy was released on the 1993 compilation album Deafening Divinities With Aural Affinities - The Beggars Banquet Collection.
 After a year Carter and McCoy parted company, and McCoy went on to recruit Paul Miles on guitar, Simon Rippin on drums and Cian Houchin on bass.

 The lineup released one album, Zoon (1996), which was more influenced by death metal and industrial metal than McCoy's previous releases with the Fields of the Nephilim, though similar themes of mysticism are prevalent, seen in songs like "Pazuzu (Black Rain)", which refers to the Assyro-Babylonian god also known as "king of the demons".

-Rippin and Miles would later go on to form Sensorium, while Houchin would go on to form Saints of Eden.
-McCoy and Carter would later re-establish Fields of the Nephilim as a living entity which still performs today.